RockefellerArchiveCenter/bits_and_bytes/_posts/2013-06-24-archival-leadership-institute-2013.md

   - archives profession
   - leadership
 ---
 This past week I had the honor of attending the 2013 Archival Leadership Institute program.
-It was hands down one of the best experiences I&#8217;ve had in my archival career.
+It was hands down one of the best experiences I've had in my archival career.
 Below is my attempt to capture the some of the magic that happened over the week.

 <!--more-->